Ten great reasons to vote on Nov. 7, 2017, from KAD chair Wayne Braffman

 VOTE because you don’t want school board members who voted for Donald Trump to decide what our children will be taught in school.

 VOTE because you want gun safety laws that protect all of us.

 VOTE… because our Democracy depends upon it!

 The rules are made by those who show up.
 If you don’t register and vote, the rules for your and your family’s future will be made by others.
 You want to protect the environment.
 You want a fair minimum wage and equal pay for equal work.
 You want affordable student loans.
 Register and vote so you can say so.
 And vote for Democrats.

 A Democrat who doesn’t vote is voting for the other side.
 Anyone who doesn’t vote has given up complaining rights.

 Pennsylvania has about a million more Democrats than Republicans.
 But Democrats have less thanhalf as many seats in Congress as Republicans.
 Why?
 Gerrymandering and voter turnout.
 The party that controls Harrisburg controls the redistricting process after the census every ten years.
 The latest redistricting was blatantly discriminatory.
 The only way to fix it is for Democrats to vote.

 Paying attention to all candidates and casting your vote for EACH & EVERY RACE is called “Voting Down the Ballot.”

-Democratic executive branch leaders (such as president and governor) are severely hampered without a supportive legislative branch.
+Democratic executive branch leaders (such as governor) are severely hampered without a supportive legislative branch.

 So getting to the polls (or voting absentee) for each is just the first step!